kurtosis-tech/awesome-kurtosis/smart-contract-example/README.md

    ```
    npx hardhat balances --network localnet
    ```
-   This verifies that network is working and detects the configured prefunded accounts on the network by the `eth-network-package`.
+   This verifies that network is working and detects the prefunded accounts on the network, created by the `eth-network-package`.
-   The output should look like this.
+   The output should look something like this
     ```
     0x878705ba3f8Bc32FCf7F4CAa1A35E72AF65CF766 has balance 10000000000000000000000000
     0x4E9A3d9D1cd2A2b2371b8b3F489aE72259886f1A has balance 10000000000000000000000000